frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

 - `population` must be numerical: setting proper missing values will solve it
 - there is a relation between the `id` and `neighbor_id` fields

-Let's update our metadata and save it to the disc:
+Let's update our metadata and save it to disc:

 ```python